Skip to content

 coachesconsultantsentrepreneurs

-Claude is Anthropic's AI assistant, a direct competitor to ChatGPT and Gemini.
-You can use it on the web, through the desktop app (Mac + Windows), or on your phone.
+Claude is Anthropic's AI assistant.
+Competitor to ChatGPT and Gemini.
+Available on the web, through the desktop app (Mac + Windows), or on your phone.

-The key concept: Claude starts every conversation with zero memory of who you are.
-Unless you tell it.
-The Blueprint is how you do it once and never repeat yourself.
+Claude starts every conversation with zero memory of who you are.
+The Blueprint is how you tell it once and never repeat yourself.
+Want to know why Claude and not ChatGPT?
+Read my take.

 Free$0